percona/portal-doc/docs/percona-account-help.md

 With a Percona Account, you can sign in to any Percona service using the same email address and password.
 This means that you don’t need to manage separate login accounts for each service:

 ![infographic](_images/infographic.jpg)

 ## Sign up for a Percona Account
 1. Go to the [Percona Account Sign Up](https://id.percona.com/signin/register) page.
 2. Enter your work or professional email address and specify a valid password.
-3. Enter your first and last name, then click **Register** once you’ve accepted the Terms of Service and Privacy Policy.
+3. Enter your first and last name, then click **Create** once you’ve accepted the Terms of Service and Privacy Policy.
 4. Check your email for a verification message and follow the instructions to activate your account.

 ## Manage your Percona Account
 Because your Percona Account is used across all your Percona services, it’s important to keep your account safe and your information up-to-date.

 To manage your account: